pactus-project/docs/content/api/grpc.md

     <td class="fw-bold">wallet_name</td>
     <td> string</td>
     <td>
-    Name of the wallet to unload.
+    The name of the wallet to unload.
     </td>
   </tr>
   </tbody>